 Free LMS for creating AI-powered courses

-What you’ll like
+What you'll love

-What you won't like
+What you won't love

 Pricing

-What you'll like about EdApp
+What you'll love about EdApp

 Free platform.